New York Marriott Marquis: Structural features

 The foundation is on high-quality rock and uses spread footings capable of 40 ST/ft2.
 The site was excavated to a depth of 60 ft.
 The hotel originally had two basement levels, but the first basement level was demolished in the 2010s, creating one basement level with a double-height ceiling.
 When the basement was modified, a steel frame was built adjacent to the foundation wall.

 The superstructure of the hotel consists of 21500 ST of steel, manufactured by the Mosher Steel Company.
 Some of the steel beams measured as much as 125 ft long and weighed up to 70 ST apiece.
 As the steel was erected, a layer of minerals bonded with cement was sprayed onto the steel members, providing fireproofing.
-The columns are placed about 8 ft behind the facade, and horizontal beams are cantilevered outward from the columns to support the exterior signs.
+The columns are placed about 8 ft behind the façade, and horizontal beams are cantilevered outward from the columns to support the exterior signs.
 Weidlinger Associates was the structural engineer but, after the hotel was completed, it was reinforced with additional steel framing from Burgess Steel.
 The second story of the hotel was removed in the 2010s, creating a double-height space on the ground story.
 The ground-story columns were reinforced with plates, and the depth of some beams was reduced by up to 1 ft.

 On the first ten stories, the floor decks consist of concrete poured over sheets of corrugated metal.
 The guestroom floors above are made of concrete panels, which weigh about 10 ST each.
 They measure 8 ft wide, 36 or 38 ft long, and 12 in thick.
 According to an engineer, the precast slabs provided not only a finished ceiling (as opposed to a bare surface) but also lateral stability.
 The floor decks contain standard steel trusses at some location, as well as Vierendeel trusses that carry some of the hotel rooms across the width of the atrium.
 The structural steel is entirely encased inside floor slabs and walls, which allows light to pass into the central atrium.

-The elevator core is made of concrete and is rounded in shape, with a form similar to a minaret.
+The freestanding elevator core is made of concrete and is rounded in shape.
 It was manufactured by Collavino Brothers.
 The core measures 55 ft wide and carries twelve passenger elevators on its exterior, as well as four elevators at the center.
 The exterior elevators are surrounded by glass and overlook the atrium lobby.
 The cabs are enclosed by glass and have fiber-optic lighting.
 The elevator system, supplied by Schindler, has a destination dispatch system, which assigns passengers to elevator cars according to their destination floors.
 The destination-dispatch system was completed in 2006 and modernized in 2019.
 Six additional elevators are used by service staff.